 BRUSSELS PRIVACY HUB

-On 4 October 2016, the Brussels Privacy Hub hosted a workshop on Privacy Impact Assessments at the Institute of European Studies, the Vrije Universiteit Brussel.
-The workshop was part of the BPH Workshops Series on the Implementation of the GDPR.
+On 4 October 2016, as part of the GDPR Workshop series, the Brussels Privacy Hub hosted a workshop on implementation of the EU GDPR and Privacy Impact Assessment.
 The workshop was divided into two sessions.

 The first one consisted of a joint presentation by Rowena Rodrigues and Julia Muraszkewicz from Trilateral Research Ltd., exploring some of the challenges associated to DPIAs.
 The presentation was based upon two of Trilateral’s research projects: SATORI and iTRACK.
 The presentation addressed the DPIA related requirements to be found in the GDPR.
 Among the challenges discussed it put the emphasis upon the need to determine who has the most adequate expertise, what type of impact assessment is most appropriate (e.g., scope, scale), or how to ensure that it is of sufficient quality.
 It then presented a case-study based on the iTRACK project.
 It was followed by a Q&A session.